N.NOTE · field log

 If your product can be personalised (custom names, initials, colour choices, custom text), enable the personalisation field.
 Personalised listings get a visible badge in search results, which increases click-through rate.
 Even if personalisation is optional, turning it on gives you that badge.
 Many buyers actively filter for personalisable items, especially during gift-giving seasons.

-Want to see how your listing scores?
+Want to see what's holding your listing back?

-Score My Listing Free
+Audit My Listing Free

 Where to Start